dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 Note: OAuth 0 OIDC ignore unknown scopes and claims (but is dependent upon the AS policy)

-I've covered here the core authorization flows of OIDC and OAuth - other standard such as CIBA do have further charateristics related to the authorization process.
+I've covered here the core authorization flows of OIDC and OAuth - other standard such as CIBA do have further characteristics related to the authorization process.

 ## Requests